Sam-Coder128/Programming_Practice/README.md

-Palindrome.c Checks palindrome number or not StaticVariableDemo.c - Shows how static variable works AutoVsStatic.c - Shows comparison in auto variable and static
+Palindrome.c Checks palindrome number or not StaticVariableDemo.c - Shows how static variable works AutoVsStatic.c - Shows comparison in auto variable and static StructDemo.c - Demonstrates defining and using a simple struct.
+StructSizeComparisons.c - Shows how member order affects struct size due to padding/alignment.
+StructPadding.c - Reinforces the concept of padding in structs.